-Article 23 - Transitional regulations
+Article 31 - Transitional regulations

-- 1. If the composition of the study programme undergoes intrinsic changes or if these regulations are amended, the Dean will draw up transitional regulations that will be incorporated into the Implementation Regulations. - 2.
+- If the composition of the study programme undergoes intrinsic changes or if these regulations are amended, the Dean will draw up transitional regulations that will be incorporated into the Implementation Regulations. - 2.
 Such transitional regulations are required to include: - a. a provision concerning the exemptions that can be given on the basis of the interim examinations already passed; - b. a provision specifying the period of validity of the transitional regulations. - 3.
-If a subject is removed from the study programme, three opportunities to sit an interim examination in this subject will be granted after the last classes have been taught: a regular interim examination following the class, a resit in the same academic year, and at least one resit in the subsequent academic year. - 4.
-For one additional subsequent academic year, students who were registered as Pre-Master's students on 31 August 2012, will have the opportunity to undertake Master's subjects.
-After 1 September 2013, students must have passed the Bachelor's degree, on which his/her admission was based, and/or completed the transition programme that he/she had to complete in addition to the Master's degree course, prior to studying further on this degree programme.
+If a subject is removed from the study programme, three opportunities to sit an interim examination in this subject will be granted after the last classes have been taught: a regular interim examination following the class, a resit in the same academic year, and at least one resit in the subsequent academic year.

-Article 24 - Publication of the regulations
+Article 32 - Publication of the regulations

-- 1. The Dean is responsible for finding a suitable way of publicising these regulations and the relevant Implementation Regulations, as well as any changes to the regulations. - 2.
-The Teaching and Examination Regulations, together with the accompanying Implementation Regulations, will always be published on the programme's website.
+- 1. The Dean is responsible for finding a suitable way of publicising these regulations and the relevant Implementation Regulations, as well as any changes to the regulations. - The Teaching and Examination Regulations, together with the accompanying Implementation Regulations, will always be published on the programme's website.

-Article 25 - Effective date
+Article 33 - Effective date

-These regulations will go into effect on 1 September 2013.
+These Regulations will go into effect on 1 September 2015

-Drawn up by the Dean of the Faculty on 31 August 2013.
+Drawn up by the Dean of the Faculty on 31 August 2015.